 4. Hire employees in Washington

 - Prepare to hire employees, if needed.
 Having employees with the right attributes and skills for your business is critical for successful growth.
-There are resources to help you with employment planning, including Workforce Explorer.
+There are resources to help you with employment planning, including Labor Market Information.